Surprises While Developing a Pixel App on Shopify

 Conclusion

-Creating a pixel app on Shopify is a process full of surprises and challenges, especially when encountering differences in sandboxes and script injection limitations.
-Through our efforts and creative solutions, we managed to overcome these obstacles, ensuring the functionality of the app both on store pages and in checkout.
-Our experiences highlight the importance of continuous exploration of possibilities and a flexible approach to problem-solving.
+Through our efforts and creative solutions, we overcame these obstacles, ensuring the app's functionality on store pages and checkout.
+Our experiences highlight the importance of continuous exploration of possibilities and a flexible approach to problem-solving in custom Shopify development.